 Most nondestructive tests which rely on colored or fluorescent materials to identify discontinuities use the human eye as the primary detector.
 In other words: the inspector needs to see the indication for the test to be successful.

-There are many factors which can impact an inspector’s ability to identify an indication such as the amount of ambient light or UV light present, an inspector’s vision acuity and dark adaptation when performing an inspection are just a few examples which are commonly sighted and controlled for under industry standards.
+There are many factors which can impact an inspector’s ability to identify an indication.
+The amount of ambient light or UV light present, an inspector’s vision acuity and an inspector's dark adaptation when performing an inspection are just a few examples which are commonly sighted and controlled for under industry standards.

 However, there are other factors which influence the ability of an inspector to visually detect an indication which are often under considered when setting-up or performing a magnetic particle inspection or penetrant test procedure.